djfil/DeeperNetworkCLI/README.md

 # Deeper Network CLI (ALPHA)
- For the moment it only automates the insertion and removal of ip ranges following the CIDR notation into the Deeper Network device configuration.
+ Command Line Interface for the Deeper Network device.
+ It can handle most stats, some configurations and some actions, like reboot.
+ It is written using only curl and bash, so it should work on any linux distro.
  You may also use a docker image to run this script.
 See the [Docker](#docker) section for more information.

+## Disclaimer
- This is a work in progress.
+ This is a mostly untested work in progress.
+ For the moment it only communicates with the device within its network (such so that the IP 34.34.34.34 ids the device).

 ## Features
 - Thought to work only withtin your network, no external dependencies.
-- Handles ranges and lists of arguments.
+- Handles ranges and lists of arguments, where GUI can only handle a single IP.

 ## Requirements
  - Docker (optional)